Last updated on 16/05/24

 Termination has also been mistranslated.
 In legal Spanish, the term used to refer to the termination of a contract varies, depending on how the contract is terminated – extinción (general meaning), resolución (something happened signing the contract) or rescisión (by law).

-Summary of all the lovely things automatic translation did to these documents:
+Summary of all the things that automatic translation did to these documents:

 • It changed singular forms into plural forms, or the other way around.